News / Pricing Your Hatchlings: How to Set Prices That...

 - Your price is above market

 Drop the price.
-Every month it sits, you're paying to feed and house it while it depreciates (hatchlings lose the "fresh" appeal as they age).
+Every month it sits, you are paying to feed and house it while it depreciates.
+Hatchlings lose the "fresh" appeal as they age.

-Some animals you may need to sell at a loss just to free up space.
-That's business.
+Some animals you need to sell at a loss to free up space.
 Better to take a small loss than keep feeding an animal nobody wants for years.

 The best pricing insights come from your own data over time.
 Track: